 - Instilling the desire to lead productive lives and to become positive contributors and future leaders in the community;

-- Teaching moral, personal, social and cultural development and practices.
+- Teaching moral, personal, social, cultural development, health and wellness practices.

 Today, the Club serves more than 40,000 young men and women, ages 5-18, throughout the St. Louis-metropolitan area.
 The Club also serves as a meeting center for various community, social and business organizations and as an outreach resource center for troubled youth.

 The Club is a non-profit, 501 (c)3 United Way member agency.